 The Hunter Valley Flood Mitigation Scheme was built after the disastrous Hunter River flood of 1955.
 The scheme is an integrated system of levees, floodgates and drains (assets) on the Hunter, Paterson and Williams rivers.
-It is operated and maintained by the Office of Environment and Heritage (OEH) with support from Hunter Local Land Services.
+It is operated and maintained by the Department of Planning and Environment with support from Hunter Local Land Services.

 The scheme does not provide complete flood protection.
 It is designed to mitigate or reduce flood damage.
 Scheme assets provide minor flood protection for rural land and moderate flood protection for Maitland, Lorn, Raymond Terrace, Singleton and Aberdeen.

 There are more than 2000 individual scheme assets maintained along the rivers and floodplains.
 The scheme is valued at around $862 million.

 - The scheme provides protection for people, property and infrastructure.

 - Levees and controlled floodways protect rural areas and major towns from minor to moderate flooding.

 - Maitland floodways divert major flows in a controlled manner around the city.

 - Levees provide a reduction in flood damages to towns in moderate to major floods and rural lands in minor floods.